lalosam/EasyHadoop/README.md

 The script could ask you for your root password required to install some dependencies and to be able to work with the default target directory: **/use/local/hadoop**.

-If it necessary, the script will create a SSH key without password to allow the comunication between daemons.
+If it is necessary, the script will create a SSH key without password to allow the comunication between daemons and add it to the authorized_keys file.

 At the end of the execution the script will try to open two web pages, one is the NameNode web application and the other is the REsourceManager wep application.